spacemeshos/testnet-guide/guide/install.md

 The app should be installed in `/opt/Spacemesh`, and you should see the app listed under the Applications menu in your window manager.

+Launch the app and select `Testnet 0.2` from the network selection screen.

 ### Windows
 Follow the on screen instructions.
 The installer defaults to launch Spacemesh as soon as it is the installation is complete.
+Launch the app and select `Testnet 0.2` from the network selection screen.

 > If you see a Windows security alert then check the checkbox 'Priave networks' and click 'Allow access'.